ElektraInitiative/PermaplanT/scraper/README.md

 The scraper inserts the relation data into the database.

-First you need to download the `Companions.csv` and `Antigonist.csv` file from the nextcloud server or export them yourself from the current `Plant_Relations.ods`.
+First you need to download the `Companions.csv` and `Antagonist.csv` file from the nextcloud server or export them yourself from the current `Plant_Relations.ods`.
 Copy them into the /data directory and run:

 ```shell